 As you walk the hallways and observe the learning spaces in Middle School, you will quickly realize that the Middle School has a unique learning culture and ethos.
 Our Middle School is specifically geared to serve the particular needs of students in grades 6 to 8.
 The early years of adolescence are a pivotal and distinct period of growth and development, and it is important to plan learning experiences that respond to the developmental characteristics and needs of young adolescents.

 Our staff team is relational, growth-minded and student-centered and set the collaborative learning culture of Middle School.
 Staff empower students to take personal ownership of their learning and encourage student choice when given opportunities to demonstrate their learning.
-Students participate in cross-grade and cross-curricular learning activities that promote a holistic view of knowledge and prioritize understanding and transference over rote memorization and regurgitation of facts.
+Students participate in cross-grade and cross-curricular learning activities that promote a holistic view of knowledge, prioritizing understanding and transference over rote memorization and regurgitation of facts.
 Students participate in relevant and exploratory learning activities such as Digital Citizenship Week, Heritage Fair, Marble Works, Boat Building, and Geography Challenge.

 Our Middle School has created a set of guiding principles.
 We are a learning community: